All posts

 Here’s what that mess looks like in the real world:

-Different tools, different teams, different versions.
+• Conflicting Data: Different tools, different teams, different answers.
 One system says a laptop’s assigned, another says it’s in storage.
-Who’s right?
-Who knows?
-When you can't trust your data, decisions slow down—or worse, go sideways.
+When you can't trust your data, decisions stall or go wrong.

 How to Build a Single Source of Truth for IT Assets